LLM Access

 Only pages under content/docs/ are exposed.
 Drafts, internal notes,

-and source code never reach these endpoints — what you see in the
+and source code never reach these endpoints.
+What you see in the

 sidebar is exactly what an LLM gets.